infinum/dotnet-handbook/Serverless/Azure Functions/Function set up.md

 }
 ```

-In cases where we need to use a different storage account than other functions in the library, you can use the `StorageAccount` attribute to specify the name of the configuration value that contains the storage connection string:
+In cases where we need to use a different storage account than other functions in the library, you can use the `StorageAccount` attribute.
+That attribute specifies the name of the configuration value that contains the storage connection string:

 ```c#
 [StorageAccount("ClassLevelStorageAppSetting")]